Fake Strawberry Tiramisu

 • 1 Baking dish baking dish for desserts

-Preparation of Fake Strawberry Tiramisu
+Preparation of the Fake Strawberry Tiramisu

-At this point, take a ceramic or glass baking dish and assemble the dessert.
+At this point take a ceramic or glass baking dish and assemble the dessert.

-• Complete with the cream…….
+• Finish with the remaining cream…

-Refrigerate for at least an hour before serving.
+Refrigerate at least 1 hour before serving.

 The dessert will keep perfectly in the fridge for at least 2–3 days without problems.